 E-mail messages sent from the Office of Judicial and Mediation Services, or by way of an appointed hearings officer, to students through University-Assigned e-mail addresses will constitute an official means of communication.
 All correspondence regarding incidents will be communicated through Eagle E-mail.
-Official correspondence involving incidents may also come from the Center for Residence Life or other offices such as but not limited to Social Equity, The Office of the Vice Present of Student and University Affairs, Center for Leadership and Involvement, Athletics, or other office.
+Official correspondence involving incidents may also come from the Center for Residence Life or other offices such as but not limited to Social Equity, The Office of the Vice President of Student Affairs, Center for Leadership and Involvement, Athletics, or other office.
 It is the Student's responsibility and obligation to access and respond to official University E-mail correspondence.
 Failure to check and/or read official Eagle E-mail will not be considered a valid reason to change an outcome or request a new hearing.

 Clarion Students Need to Know Their Rights

 Do you know your Student Rights?
 Do you know the Clarion Code?

 Take the quiz!
 The Know Your Rights Quiz helps students learn more about key issues, learn more about the Rights, Regulations, and Procedures Online, and helps students identify areas of the student code which they know less about.